reactive-python/reactpy-django/docs/src/reference/settings.md

 Dotted path to the Django authentication backend to use for ReactPy components.
 This is only needed if:

+1. You are using `#!python settings.py:REACTPY_AUTO_RELOGIN=True` and...
-1. You are using `#!python AuthMiddlewareStack` and...
+2. You are using `#!python AuthMiddlewareStack` and...
-2. You are using Django's `#!python AUTHENTICATION_BACKENDS` setting and...
+3. You are using Django's `#!python AUTHENTICATION_BACKENDS` setting and...
-3. Your Django user model does not define a `#!python backend` attribute.
+4. Your Django user model does not define a `#!python backend` attribute.

 ---